twilight07/mcp-unity/README.md

 - Command: node ABSOLUTE/PATH/TO/mcp-unity/Server/build/index.js

 ## Running the Server
-You need to run 2 servers for this MCP to work, in the following ways:
+You need to run the MCP Unity server for this to work, in the following ways:

-### Run Node.js Server
 1. Navigate to this `mcp-unity` package directory in your device with the terminal.
    ```bash
    cd ABSOLUTE/PATH/TO/mcp-unity